non-erx/TJX-PTEP/README.md

 ![Encrypted Ticket](https://github.com/user-attachments/assets/b8de8c45-6cf6-4f5d-9c74-b297f802664f)

-## Implementation

-To further integrate security measures into the retail workflow, I propose two key implementation points:

-1.  **Mobile Terminal Integration:** During the process of entering product information into the mobile terminal, the script can be executed to encrypt the barcode before generating the price ticket.
-This ensures that only authorized personnel can create tickets with encrypted barcodes, preventing counterfeit tickets from being issued at the point of sale.

-2.  **Point of Sale (PoS) Scanning:** When a barcode is scanned at the PoS, the system can use the decryption script to verify the integrity of the price ticket.
-By decrypting the barcode and cross-referencing the data, the system can confirm that the price matches the intended sale price, further safeguarding against fraudulent activities.

 ## Acknowledgments

 I would like to express my heartfelt gratitude to TJX Companies and my coworkers for the opportunity to work here.
 This job has been instrumental in supporting my living expenses and helping me build a future in Canada.
 I truly appreciate being part of such a wonderful team during these challenging times, and I am eager to continue serving our customers and motivating those around me.